Dr Lynsey O'Rourke

 Role

 Lynsey's research interests lie broadly in the area of developing and maintaining reading and writing skills.
-Her current research focuses on understanding how the use of spellcheck impacts writing for individuals with and without dyslexia.
-She recently completed her PhD 'Investigating the impact of spellcheck on writing for students with and without dyslexia', supervised by Prof.Vince Connelly, Prof. Anna Barnett and Dr. Olivia Afonso (thesis submitted in August 2019, viva in December 2019).
+Her PhD research focused on understanding how the use of spellcheck impacts writing for individuals with and without dyslexia.
+This was supervised by Prof.Vince Connelly, Prof. Anna Barnett, and Dr. Olivia Afonso.

 Teaching and supervision